Wiz1101/My_IoT_Project/README.md

 # Transmitting the data / connectivity

-I decided to send data once every 15 minutes since the purpose of this project is to know when i need to water my plant and since the moisture in the soil does not change that fast then 15 seemed like a good time beetween each measuring.
+I chose to send data at a 24-hour interval because the main objective of this project is to monitor the plant's environment.
+Hence, I deemed a 24-hour gap to be sufficient for this purpose.

 Wifi was the wireless protocols used for this project because the micocontroller setup is in my home close to my router and do not need any protocol with longer range because of that.
 Wifi also has no recurring costs, low latency and less bandwidth restrictions so it seemed like to best options.